 If all goes well at this interview you will receive your conditional green card.
 This conditional green card will be good for 2 years.
 The card itself will tell you the date of its expiration.
 Within 90 days of the expiration of the conditional green card you will need to take the conditions off of it by filing the I-751 and sending in all of the supporting documents.
 If that case is approved you will receive your permanent green card.

 Many people stay in the United States as permanent residents.
 They decide, for different reasons, not to become U.S. Citizens.
 However, many other people do wish to become U.S. Citizens.
-Under current law, if you received your green card based on marriage to a U.S. Citizen, you may apply for U.S. Citizenship 3 years after receiving your original green card.
+Under current law, if you received your green card based on marriage to a U.S. Citizen, and you are living with the U.S. Citizen, you may apply for U.S. Citizenship 3 years after receiving your original green card.
 You actually may file up to 90 days prior to this date–be careful to not file too early as the case will not be approved.
 U.S. Citizenship has its own requirements and is beyond the scope of this article.
 However, if you decide you would like to become a U.S. Citizen, you should consult with a competent immigration attorney prior to filing.

 Lawrence Gruner is a Fiance Visa Attorney and a Fiance Visa Lawyer with more than 20 years of experience handling these types of cases.
 He is also a green card attorney.
 His office handles cases throughout California, the United States and the World.
 You may reach our office at 916-760-7270 or toll free at 888-801-6558 .
 You may also email us, at firstname.lastname@example.org